notkarenyi/accessibility-demo/README.md

 ![image]()

 Writing good alt text takes a little thought.
 The same image might have different alt text in different contexts.
 Think of it as similar to a caption, only as brief as possible.
 For example, do not write "Image of..." or "Graphic of..." since it's usually obvious what the element is, even to screen readers.
 However, "Painting of..." may be used since the user would not know this if the image had failed to load.

 Be accurate when describing its content--don't provide information that is not present in the media.

+Write alt text for icons in the same way you would for images, since some icons (such as file-type icons) add context, while decorative icons do not.

 The only instance in which alt text can be redundant with surrounding text is when an image functions as a link.
 In that case, the alt text must be present to act as a link, so an empty `alt` attribute is not allowed.
 Again, do not write "Link to..." as it is clear that the image is a link.